lbryio/lbry.com/content/faq/naming.md

 In LBRY, a URL entry is called a _claim_.
 For simplicity, a claim can be considered to consist of:

 - The name (a string of characters chosen by the creator)
-- The number of credits
+- The number of Credits
 - Additional data related to the content and/or publisher identity

 Claims in LBRY are non-consumptive.
-When you designate a number of credits in a claim, nothing is lost or destroyed beyond the relatively minimal transaction fee.
-At any time, the credits allocated to a claim can be used for another purpose, recovered, or sent somewhere else.
+When you designate a number of Credits in a claim, nothing is lost or destroyed beyond the relatively minimal transaction fee.
+At any time, the Credits allocated to a claim can be used for another purpose, recovered, or sent somewhere else.
 When this happens, the claim is no longer considered valid.

 LBRY supports several types of URL resolution: